senli1073/senli1073.github.io/README.md

 ## License

-Copyright 2023, Sen Li and controlled via the MIT license, a permissive open-source (free software) license.
+Copyright Sen Li, 2023.
+Licensed under an MIT license.
 You can copy and mess with this template.